fabianschwarzfritz/projectbaselinerheinauersee.de/README.md

 ### Bugs
  - The scale axis are currently only for the temperature and don't fit for the visibility.
+ - Fix labeling of the timestamps/date on the x-axis

 ### Enhancements
  - Scale measurement graph with screen size, and display it.
 Currently it's only displayed on "xl" window size (desktops).